Frequently Asked Question

 How do I apply as an out of state applicant?

 The hiring process is the same for all applicants.
 The process will consist of a written and physical ability test, completing a preliminary investigative questionnaire and submitting a personal history statement packet.
-Once you have successfully completed the listed steps and are deemed to be a viable candidate, you will be contacted and instructed to complete a series of interviews, a polygraph and psychological evaluation and a medical screening.
+Once you have successfully completed the listed steps and are deemed to be a viable candidate, you will be contacted and instructed to complete a series of interviews, a polygraph and psychological evaluation and medical screening.

 On the Job, Assignment, Promotion